Guidelines for SERP providers

 • Starting any activity that is or isn't a part of Gugal.

-• If you want to launch any other screen, ask the user to launch it themselves.
+• If you want to open any other screen, ask the user to open it themselves.

 • Forcing the app to navigate between tabs is disallowed too.